merchise/xotl.ql/docs/source/overview.rst

   >>> from xotl.ql.expressions import count
   >>> parents = these(parent for parent in this if count(parent.children) > 2)

-As you can see queries are just normal python comprehensions (usually over the :data:`~xotl.ql.core.this` object) wrapped inside the :class:`~xotl.ql.core.these` function.
+As you can see queries are just normal generator expressions (usually over the :data:`~xotl.ql.core.this` object) wrapped inside the :class:`~xotl.ql.core.these` function.